-What Do the Proposed NCC Changes Mean to You
+What Do the NCC Changes Mean to You – Stage 1

-Your guide to the Stage 1 proposed NCC amendments that affect windows and doors.
+Your guide to the Stage 1 NCC amendments that affect windows and doors.

 Whether you’re a builder or designer, the upcoming changes to the National Construction Code will impact the way you work.
 From improved accessibility requirements to tighter restrictions around energy efficiency, the changes will affect every new building – no matter the size.
 Here, we’ll outline the proposed amendments and what they would mean for your future projects.

-One proposed introduction for 2022 is that buildings will need to achieve a higher standard of accessibility.
-New builds and major renovations will be assessed against Livable Housing Australia guidelines and will need to be awarded, at minimum, a Silver Level.
+A new introduction for the NCC 2022 is that buildings will need to achieve a higher standard of accessibility.
+The provisions are based in principle on the Livable Housing Design Guidelines (silver level).
 The change will affect several building elements.

 Door openings will need to be wider in many instances: